sarahonorato/Flyout-Menu-with-Xamarin.Forms/README.md

 # FlyOut Menu with Xamarin.Forms
  Simple example of how to make a flyout menu with Xamarin.Forms.
+No plugin was used to make this menu.

  # Requirements
 <ul>